Who is this article for?

 - Your Code42 product plan must include Forensic File Search.
 Contact your Customer Success Manager (CSM) for enterprise support for assistance with product plans.
 If you're not sure how to reach your CSM, email email@example.com and we will connect you.

-Step 1: Enable or disable Forensic File Search
+Step 1: Enable Forensic File Search

 Code42 recommends enabling Forensic File Search in a small, test organization at first.
 This helps ensure user devices and search results are performing as expected.
 Once you see the desired results with a small number of users, then enable Forensic File Search for additional organizations.